Welsh Folk Dance Society

 The Welsh Folk Dance Society (Cymdeithas Ddawns Werin Cymru) is an organisation which supports, maintains and extends Welsh traditional dancing.
 It is also a registered charity.

 History

 Formation

 A public meeting was held in The Castle, Shrewsbury, on Saturday, July 23, 1949, where the Welsh Folk Dance Society was founded.
 The society was formed in order to both revive and promote old traditional Welsh dances and create new ones.
+Lois Blake was the society's first president.

 Recording dances

 After Ceinwen Thomas had left college she met Walter Dowding of the Welsh National Folk Dance Society.
 She told him about her mother's recollections of folk dancing in Nantgarw.
 He put her in touch with Doris Freeman.
 Together Catherine Margretta Thomas, Ceinwen Thomas and Doris Freeman worked to notate the dance steps from the traditional dances that Catherine Margretta Thomas could remember.
 These notes were then passed on to the Welsh National Folk Dance Society by Ceinwen Thomas.